Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 product_details_show_share_buttons | boolean | Defines the **visibility of share buttons on product page**.
 Possible values: `true`, `false`.
 Defalut value: `true` product_details_additional_images_has_shadow | boolean | Defines the **shadow visibility for gallery images**.
 If "true", adds shadow to gallery thumbnails.
 Makes the thumbnails slightly darker to make them stand out against the white background.
 Possible values: `true`, `false`.
 Defalut value: `false` product_details_image_carousel | boolean | Defines the **shadow visibility for gallery images**.
 If `true`, adds the ability to scroll product images without opening full-screen image viewer.
 Possible values: `true`, `false`.
-Defalut value: `true`
+Defalut value: `true` product_details_show_qty | boolean | Hide the 'Qty' section for customers in product details pages.
+Possible values: `true` to show the 'Qty' section, and `false` to hide it product_details_show_in_stock_label | boolean | Hide the 'In stock' label for customers in product details pages.
+Possible values: `true` to show the 'In stock' label, and `false` to hide it product_details_show_number_of_items_in_stock | boolean | Hide the number if items in stock for customers in product details pages.
+Possible values: `true` to show the number of items in stock, and `false` to hide it show_sku | boolean | Hide or show the product SKU in the catalog (product list and product details page).
+Has less priority than `product_list_sku_behavior`

 If you apply the change after storefront has loaded, you can update its look on the fly using the `Ecwid.refreshConfig()` function.